kree666/Kree666/README.md

 - 🔭 **I’m currently working on:** Completing my first Hacktoberfest!
 - 🌱 **I’m currently learning:** The in's and out's of GitHub
-- :school: **Other information about me:** I'm currently in an MS Accounting program
+- :school: **Other information:** I'm currently in an MS Accounting program
 - 😄 **Pronouns:** She/Her
 - ⚡ **Fun fact:** I love to crochet